NatronGitHub/Natron/Documentation/source/plugins/fr.inria.openfx.ReadOIIO.rst

 |pluginIcon|

-*This documentation is for version 2.0 of ReadOIIO.*
+*This documentation is for version 2.0 of ReadOIIO (fr.inria.openfx.ReadOIIO).*

 Description
 -----------